weex/addrgen/README.md

     python addrgen.py

-### Generate Litecoin or other types of addresses, you can use the --otherversion=48 switch which is supported by pywallet and other Bitcoin wallet tools.
+### Generating other types of addresses

+Supply the version number for your desired address  with the --otherversion switch. (supported by pywallet at least)

     python addrgen.py --otherversion=48